 Weeks

 The Hebrew word for "week" is שׁבוּע [shavuah].
 Days are grouped into a seven-day week established by G-d during Creation.
-Days, months, and years all follow the pattern G-d established in nature: 24 hours for a day, 30 days for a lunar month, and 365-ish days for a solar year.
-Weeks, however, are a uniquely spiritual pattern: there is nothing in nature that would cause us to follow a seven-day week aside from G-d's sovereign command.
+Days, months, and years follow the pattern G-d established in nature: 24 hours for a day, 30 days for a lunar month, and 365-ish days for a solar year.
+Weeks, however, are a uniquely spiritual pattern: nothing in nature would cause us to follow a seven-day week aside from G-d's sovereign command.

 יוֹם ראשׁוֹן yom rishon 1st day